loloof64/ChessPgnReviserGolangFyne/README.md

 * swap (https://www.flaticon.com/free-icon/arrows_685838?term=swap&page=1&position=29) by Good Ware
 * racing flag (https://www.flaticon.com/free-icon/racing-flag_1505471?term=racing%20flag&page=1&position=10) by SmashIcons
 * agreement (https://www.flaticon.com/free-icon/handshake_1006555?term=handshake&page=1&position=6) by FreePik.
+* chess (https://www.flaticon.com/free-icon/board-games_2991436?term=chess&page=1&position=7) by FreePik, which is also the application icon.

 ## For developers

 * Do not forget to install fyne command tools, if you want to launch the bundle scripts: `go get http://fyne.io/fyne/cmd/fyne`,

 * Also, in order to update translations, follow [this page](https://github.com/nicksnyder/go-i18n).

+* Do not forget to update bundling.sh and to run `sh bundling.sh` when adding a picture.

 * You can build the project with `go build`.